hucker/splint/README.md

 - **Scope**: Centered around data validation and expectation testing in data pipelines and notebooks.
 - **Complexity**: Robust and feature-rich, catering to data scientists and integrated into data pipelines.
 - **Audience**: Consumed by data scientists, emphasizing a data-first approach.
+- **Visibility** Very good view of data integrity at the rule level.

 ### Tableaux/PowerBI

 - **Scope** Centered around graphical output of charts, graphs, and status for corporate dashboarding.
 - **Complexity** Robust and feature rich catering to real time charting.
 - **Audience** Consumed by everyone in an organization created as mostly in a low-code environment.
+- **Visibilty** Beautiful charting.
+For our application this is eye candy.

 ### Splint: